emerald-dao/beginner-cadence-course/chapter4/day2/README.md

 **NOTE: THIS CHAPTER CAN GET VERY CONFUSING**.
 If you feel lost along the way, I will give you a virtual ghost hug.
 I promise, if you read through it a few times, you will get it eventually.

+## Video

+You can watch this video from 14:45 to the end (we watched the first half in the last chapter): https://www.youtube.com/watch?v=01zvWVoDKmU

 ## Review from Yesterday

 <img src="../images/accountstorage1.PNG" />